bison--/gameDevTycoonFixer/README.md

 ## Intsallation ##
 There is NO installation.
-Just load this file, make it executeable
+Just load this file, open a terminal and launch with:

+    python gameDevTycoonFixer.py

+alternatively make it executeable
 (right klick->settings... / open Terminal: chmod +x gameDevTycoonFixer.py)
 double click it or type: